 Maria Lorena Cook

 Maria Lorena Cook is a Professor in the Department of International and Comparative Labor at the School of Industrial and Labor Relations (ILR) at Cornell University.
 She holds a Ph.D. in political science from the University of California, Berkeley.
-Her research has focused on labor unions and democratization in Mexico; labor rights and labor law reform in Latin America; transnational movements, trade, and regional integration; unauthorized migration and pro-migrant advocacy; and determinants of immigration policy in immigrant-sending countries.
+Her research has focused on labor unions and democratization in Mexico; labor rights and labor law reform in Latin America; transnational movements, trade, and regional integration; unauthorized migration and pro-migrant advocacy; and comparative immigration policies.

 Professor Cook teaches undergraduate and graduate courses on labor movements and industrial relations in Latin America; Mexican politics, economy, and society; and international migration.
-She is the ILR faculty advisor for the undergraduate minors in International Relations and Latin American Studies, and she supervises graduate students in the fields of Government, Industrial and Labor Relations, International Development, Latin American Studies, and Public Affairs.
+She is the ILR faculty adviser for the undergraduate minors in International Relations and Latin American Studies, and she supervises graduate students in the fields of Government, Industrial and Labor Relations, International Development, Latin American Studies, and Public Affairs.
 She also served as Resident Director and Faculty in the Cornell Abroad Program in Seville, Spain.
 She received the ILR School’s MacIntyre Award for Exemplary Teaching in 2007, and in 2003-04 was recognized as Distinguished Faculty by the Cornell Institute for Public Affairs.

-Dr. Cook grew up in southern California and Lima, Peru, and lived for extended periods in Mexico and Spain.
-Her research has taken her to Mexico, Spain, Brazil, Peru, Chile, Argentina, Bolivia, Australia, Portugal, and the U.S-Mexico border region.
-She has been a Visiting Scholar at Georgetown University, University of Melbourne Law School, and the Center for Comparative Immigration Studies at the University of California, San Diego.
-In 2013 she was a Fulbright Scholar at the Institute of Geography and Regional Planning at the University of Lisbon, Portugal, where she conducted research on Portugal's immigration policies.
-In Fall 2014 she will be on leave as a Visiting Scholar at the Institute for History at Leiden University in the Netherlands.
+Cook grew up in southern California and Lima, Peru, and lived for extended periods in Mexico and Spain.
+Her research has taken her to Mexico, Brazil, Peru, Chile, Argentina, Bolivia, Australia, Spain, Portugal, and the U.S-Mexico border region.
+She has been a Visiting Scholar at Georgetown University, University of Melbourne Law School, Leiden University, and the Center for Comparative Immigration Studies at the University of California, San Diego.
+In 2013 she was a Fulbright Scholar at the University of Lisbon in Portugal.